 There are two different types of syndications: those that involve accredited investors and those that involved unaccredited investors.
 There are tests to determine whether an investor is accredited or not.
 When you see syndications with unaccredited investors, that’s usually when family or friends are involved.
 My advice on this is: if someone’s asking you to invest in their syndication and they don’t ask for an accreditation letter, steer clear.
 You probably don’t want to invest in that deal.

-There are two main structures for syndications: limited partnerships (LPs) or LLCs.
+There are two main structures for syndications: limited partnerships (LPs) and LLCs.
 When it comes to taxation of syndications, there isn’t a whole lot of difference between syndications and other partnerships.
 As the administrator of a syndication, you’ll share the income just like the other involved investors, but you’ll be able to take a portion of the income for administering the syndication.
 As the sponsor, your income from the syndication would be considered active, whereas the investors’ income is passive.

 Overall, working with other investors can open up more possibilities for your deals.
 With that being said, it is critical that you work with a competent professional when creating any type of partnership, joint venture, or syndication.
 This is not an area where you want to do-it-yourself.